best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 This table of contents can also contain other information such as the source of the data (particularly if several different sources are used throughout the spreadsheet), the date of the last update and the date of the next update.

 Hyperlinking from the table of contents to cell A1 of each worksheet also aids navigation around a large spreadsheet but is not strictly necessary if all tables are marked up and named consistently.
-We wouldn't suggest linking to the tables directly as this may mean users will miss information presented above the table that they need to understand.
+We would not suggest linking to the tables directly as this may mean users will miss information presented above the table that they need to understand.

 ### Notes worksheet